Hrily/10KMensTshirts/README.md

 The data will be stored in `info_<time>.csv` file

-Optionally, can als download images.
+Optionally, can also download images.